skillrepos/copilot-hands-on/labs.md

 7. In the pull request, update the title if you want.
 Then, we'll have Copilot automatically generate a description of our pull request.
 To do this, click on the *Copilot actions* button in the row under the *Add a description*.
 In the pop-up, select *Summary*.
 This will run for a few moments and then generate a draft summmary.

+(Note: *If you are on the free (not trial) plan, you won't see the Copilot icon in the pull request area.
+If that's the case, you can just create the pull request, open up the "Files changed" tab, pick a change and go to step 10.*)

  ![generate summary](./images/cdd155.png?raw=true "Generate summary")
  ![summary](./images/cdd156.png?raw=true "Summary")